 Conference Reading and Resource Materials

 At this point, the Gathering is tentatively scheduled for March 15 (evening) – 17, 2021.
-This site will be updated to comply with Alberta Health Services regulation.
+This site will be updated to comply with Alberta Health Services regulation in January 2021.

 Goals for the 2021 First Nations Métis and Inuit Education Gathering include:

 These goals are in support of the Alberta Education Ministry’s outcomes for 2019-23:

 March 15 (evening) - 17, 2021